Akashsinghpanwar/JewelCraftAI/replit.md

 An AI-powered jewelry design webapp that generates multi-angle views of jewelry from text prompts, allows customization, and creates sketch and 3D model representations.

 ## Recent Changes
+- **October 29, 2025**: Explicit background exclusion and prompt strengthening
+  - Added explicit negative prompts to ALL generation endpoints: NO scenery, NO water, NO ocean, NO sky, NO flowers, NO props
+  - Enforced "jewelry ONLY on PLAIN WHITE BACKGROUND" for renders
+  - Ensured descriptive words (ocean, flower) are interpreted as design inspiration only, never literal backgrounds
+  - Applied background exclusion to: initial generation, modifications, sketches, and 3D model
+  - All outputs now guarantee isolated jewelry product shots with no environmental elements
 - **October 29, 2025**: Ultra-realistic sketches and design consistency improvements
   - Fixed 500 timeout errors by implementing parallel sketch generation (12x faster)
   - Enhanced modify/update prompts to REFINE the same base design, not create new ones